martin-skuthan/car-rental-web-mvc-application/README.md

 * [Contact](#contact)

 ## General info
-Project has been created using Java 8 language in order to develop my skills related to this technology and relational databases.
-Application is a car rental managament system allowing users to add/remove/rent/return cars(app handles two types of cars : Passangers and Light commercial cars) and add/remove clients of car rental.
-Application allows choose three types of read/write data method:
+Car rental application is a web project which has been created for education purpose, to develop my skills in Java object oriented programming and upskill myself in technologies like Java EE, Tomcat, JPA, MySQL, Bootstrap.
+This is a car rental  management system, cooperating with MySQL relational database.
+Application permit users to add/remove/modify/rent/return cars(app handles two types of cars : Passenger and Light commercial cars) and add/remove/modify customers.
+The system contains also log in and registration feature based on Tomact Authentication Mechanism.
-* to CSV file
-* to Serializable file
-* to MySQL database

 ## Technologies
 * Java